Sophira/LiveSplit.RealTimeMinusBonuses/README.md

    setting will differ depending on a number of factors, including whether you run on console or emulator, which emulator is used, etc.)

-   The default values are 100 points per frame and 59.94 frames per second.
+   The default values are 100 points per frame and 59.9228 frames per second.
+   (This value matches the frame rate of the Genesis and Sega Master System.)

 * Points Entry options: Only one setting is available at the moment, "Multiply entered values by".
 This allows you to save on typing when inputting points